Operation Midland: Perversion of justice investigation

-Toward the end of the operation's lifespan, at the time police had begun to doubt Beech's allegations, Beech began to distance himself from the Metropolitan Police, cancelling interviews and withdrawing his further co-operation with detectives.
+Toward the end of Operation Midland's lifespan, police had begun to doubt Beech's allegations.
+Beech began to distance himself from the Metropolitan Police, cancelling interviews and withdrawing his further co-operation with detectives.

-On 2 November 2016, the Metropolitan contacted Northumbria Police to investigate Beech over a possible charge of perverting the course of justice.
-Alongside a search of his home within Newcastle upon Tyne, where he now resided, for documents and evidence, detectives made a full check of the evidence he had supplied to the Metropolitan, and requested access to his school and medical records.
-Their findings confirmed that Beech had made seriously false allegations that had wasted police time – unpublished works of fantasy he had written showed that Beech was a fantasist who amused himself by playing out fantasies of being a victim of violent child abuse, enjoying the attention it would bring him, with little heed for the consequences and the damage it would cause.
+On 2 November 2016, the Metropolitan Police contacted Northumbria Police to investigate Beech over a possible charge of perverting the course of justice.
+Alongside a search of his home within Gloucestershire, where he resided, for documents and evidence, detectives made a full check of the evidence he had supplied to the Metropolitan Police, and requested access to his school and medical records.
+Their findings confirmed that the serious allegations that Beech had made were completely false, and had wasted police time and resources: unpublished works of fantasy he had written showed that Beech was a fantasist who amused himself by playing out fantasies of being a victim of violent child abuse, enjoying the attention it would bring him, with little regard for the consequences and the damage it would cause.

-Many of the claims surrounding the abuse Beech had purported to have endured and the effect it had had on his life, were contradicted by the records accessed by detectives, while many areas of his account were based upon various ongoing and closed abuse cases that he had extensively researched on the internet: in particular, sketches he supplied to the Metropolitan were found to be photocopies of those that had been already published, rather than original drawings, while his murder allegations were influenced by his research of online media stories surrounding the death of Vishal Mehrotra and the disappearance of Martin Allen, leading to published journalistic speculation that these two cases may have been connected to a large child abuse ring.
+Many of the claims surrounding the abuse Beech had purported to have endured, and the effect it had had on his life, were contradicted by the records accessed by detectives, while many areas of his account were based upon various ongoing and closed abuse cases that he had extensively researched on the internet: in particular, sketches he supplied to the Metropolitan Police were found to be photocopies of those that had been already published, rather than original drawings, while his murder allegations were influenced by his research of online media stories surrounding the death of Vishal Mehrotra and the disappearance of Martin Allen, which led to published journalistic speculation that these two cases may have been connected to a large child abuse ring.

-Much of Beech's co-operation itself was conducted with subtle deceptions on his part – in one case, a detective unwittingly kept Beech apprised of the ongoing raids made against some of the accused, after Beech had lied to them that Exaro was working on another piece connected to child abuse; in another case, detectives unknowingly passed to Beech questions he was to have answered in their inquiries, in the belief they were actually talking to a friend of his through an e-mail address Beech supplied to them.
+Much of Beech's co-operation itself was conducted with subtle deceptions on his part: in one case, a detective unwittingly kept Beech apprised of the ongoing raids made against some of the accused after Beech had lied to them that Exaro was working on another piece connected to child abuse.
+In another case, detectives unknowingly passed to Beech questions he was to have answered in their inquiries, in the belief they were actually talking to a friend of his through an e-mail address Beech had supplied to them.